 - Any changes in the pain (ie. if it’s intermittent, new locations, becoming more severe)

 The cancer care team will also consider previous and ongoing cancer treatments, other symptoms or side effects being experienced, the patient’s prognosis, as well as personal and family health history to determine how to address mesothelioma pain.
-Many comprehensive cancer centers will also have their own pain management centers, including MD Anderson Cancer Center and H. Lee Moffitt Cancer Center and Research Institute.
+Most comprehensive cancer centers will also have their own palliative care and pain management centers.

 Pain management solutions can entail a variety of methods, including over-the-counter or prescription drugs, nerve blocks and implants, or non-pharmaceutical methods like yoga or nutritional changes.
 Drugs will often be prescribed for more severe pains, and may include relievers like ibuprofen or opioids for more severe pain.
 In some cases, specialists will want to manage the pain without drugs or medication, especially if there is any family or personal history of drug dependence.
 Patients should be cautious to never change their dosage of any prescribed medications on their own and continue to discuss their pain levels and side effects with their doctor.